 Clerkship Years 3 and 4

-Year four of the curriculum offers required four-week rotations in emergency medicine, a sub-internship in either medicine or surgery, and 28 weeks of elective rotations.
+Year four of the curriculum consists of four-week rotations in emergency medicine, a required sub-internship and 28 weeks of elective rotations.

 Comprehensive Community Clerkship

-Videoconference technology connects the students weekly for small group sessions.
+Videoconference technology connects the students weekly for small group sessions giving oral presentations on patients and core primary care medical topics.
 Students live in and experience the communities to which they are assigned across Michigan and Northern Ohio.
 These partnerships with hospitals and clinics are vital to CMU College of Medicine’s mission to educate physicians to provide medical care for rural and underserved populations.

 Clerkships